The Marda Gras Street Festival has been a big part of Marda Loop for decades.

 Marda Gras is considered the longest-running street festival in Calgary (Lilac Fest was founded in 1989).
 There have been balloon rides, beach volleyball, belly dancers, martial art demos and lots of bands.
 In recent years there has been an emphasis on high-quality musical entertainment and – of course – the famous Pet Pageant.
 Due to COVID, there was no Marda Gras in 2020, but in the summer of 2021, with the loosening of restrictions, we did “Marda Gras Lite” – Calgary’s first street festival since the pandemic.

 Since then, Marda Gras is back and better than ever.
-Come and see us on Sunday, August 13, 2023 for all the fun!
+Come and see us on the second Sunday in August (every year!) for all the fun!

 P.S.
 This little blog is not a definitive history.
 If you have memories, corrections, photos or more information on Marda Gras past, send a note to info@visitmardaloop.com or visit our history page at www.visitmardaloop.com/history